oguzcihan/Task-OguzhanCihan/README.md

 3. Database migrations
 4. Build and Run

 Note: Since there is no valid database connectionstring at boot, inmemory will also be started by default.
-When you want to work with sqlserver, the update-database command should be run after the valid connection string is entered.
+When you want to work with MSSQL, the update-database command should be run after the valid connection string is entered.

 ## Database migrations
 ```